 Since different teams may approach this event with a wide range of intensity, below are three possible routes based on a mellow, intermediate or hard-core approach.

 If you want a good night’s sleep and a relaxing day, consider staying at the Wildlife Resources Division's Charlie Elliott Wildlife Center's Conference Center

-on Saturday afternoon and enjoy birding the 6,400-acre Wildlife Management Area (WMA).
-You can look for owls in the evening and explore the rest of the area on Sunday.
+on the first afternoon and enjoy birding the 6,400-acre Clybel Wildlife Management Area (WMA).
+You can look for owls in the evening and explore the rest of the area on the following day.
 A day birding within the borders of Charlie Elliott Wildlife Center

 can be exciting.
 In one day in late April, 100 species were seen on the property alone (75 species is more typical).
 Pick up an area map at the Visitors’ Center kiosk on Elliott Trail, which is off the main entrance road (Marben Farms Road) from Hwy 11.

 One of the highlights at Charlie Elliott is that you can find all of Georgia’s nesting owls on the property, usually without too much difficulty (if you get up early enough).
 Typically, the mixed pinewoods along the road by the Visitors’ Center will house an Eastern Screech Owl, while the creek bottom behind the Visitors’ Center will often yield up a Barred Owl.
 Great-horned Owls take a bit more work, but they are often heard at the south end of the property near the farm complex, which is also where Barn Owls nest.
 Standing next to the tile barn silos at night, you can often hear the young Barn Owls hissing, which is enough to count the species.
 You will want a recording of the other owl calls to get them to call back to you, because by May, our owls are calling less than they do in the winter.
 (Keep in mind this site around the barns is closed to the public except for this event – so only visit the barns during the competition – and do not enter the barn.)